Summer Program 2013

 ◊ One on One Support Guided by Expertise

 With guidance from Diane Osaki, OT and ESC Autism Behavior Consultant, ESC has created and continues to develop our programs based around positive coaching methods.
 Diane serves as a behavior and educational consultant for families, agencies and school districts in Colorado and worldwide.
-She is the Early Start Denver Model Director of Firefly Autism (formerly the Alta Vista Center for Autism), a pediatric occupational therapist, and has been working with people with autism spectrum disorders for nearly 20 years.
+She is a founder of the Alta Vista Center for Autism (now Firefly Autism), a pediatric occupational therapist, and has been working with people with autism spectrum disorders for nearly 20 years.
 She specializes in in-home and educational intervention for children with autism and their families.
 Prior to opening the Alta Vista Center, Diane worked with JFK Partners at the University of Colorado Health Services, where she was one of the early developers of the Denver Model, a renowned early intervention program for children with autism.